 Cooking for a loved one is a great way to show your appreciation and share your culture.
 Often, food is a wonderful expression of affection, so why not take some time and make something delicious for someone else?
 It’s one of the simplest ways you can take care of someone, and a great way to literally see, smell, and taste culture.

-Creating a thank you card for a mentor or teacher
+Create a digital “Thank You” card for a mentor or teacher

 Is there a person in your life who has meaningfully guided you through a tough time, or simply served as a wise source of advice?
 Sitting down to write a letter and express your gratitude is thoughtful, personal, and so appreciated!
-If you’re an artist, get creative with it.
+If you’re an artist, get creative with it and maybe create an e-card.
 As long as your words or artwork is from the heart and made by you, it will likely be cherished.

 Teach a little lesson

 Is there something you’re good at that you could teach a peer or family member?
-Maybe it’s soccer, photography, or the basics of a new language!
-Teaching a friend or host sibling something new is a great way to bond and connect.
+Maybe it’s the basics of a new language, a new workout routine, or how to play an instrument.
+These are all activities that can be done virtually!
+Teaching a friend or sibling something new is a great way to bond and connect.

 Give a heartfelt compliment